RagnaCron/slox/README.md

 Robert Nystroms git: https://github.com/munificent/

-## Changes to the original jlox implemetation by Robert Nystrom
+## Changes to the original jlox implemetation from Robert Nystrom

 TokenType Enums:
  - "this" -> "self"

  Token struct (in java as a class):
- - the var literal in java is an Object, in slox it is a Literal enum that can store a String or a Double.
+ - The var literal in java is an Object, in slox it is a Literal enum that can store a String in the STRING case or a Double in the NUMBER case, for this it uses the enum feature for associating a Value directly with a case (See Swift Documentation on this matter).
- - it implements the CustomStringConvertible Protocol.
+ - It implements the CustomStringConvertible Protocol, to give a nice text representation of it self.